TLS Keylog

 When you actually need this

-- Verifying ECH actually fired.
+- Verifying ECH fired.
 Decrypt the inner ClientHello and inspect the

-encrypted_client_helloextension. - Checking that header order on the wire matches what you set.
-DevTools won't show you raw header order, but if you want byte-level proof from your own request, decrypt the capture.
+encrypted_client_helloextension. - Checking that header order on the wire matches what was set.
+DevTools won't show raw header order, so byte-level proof has to come from a decrypted capture.

 - Debugging a server's H2 frame layout when something doesn't add up.
-Wireshark's HTTP/2 dissector is genuinely good and will tell you which frame the server sent and in what order.
+Wireshark's HTTP/2 dissector is good and will show which frame the server sent and in what order.

 When you don't need this

-- Way more often the question is "the server's response is wrong, why".
-For that, just print the response headers and body.
-Keylogging's for when the disagreement's below the HTTP layer.
+- Most of the time the question is "the server's response is wrong, why".
+For that, print the response headers and body.
+Keylogging is for when the disagreement is below the HTTP layer.

 - Production.
 Don't ship

 WithKeyLogFileenabled into prod.
-The file holds material that lets anyone with read access decrypt your live traffic.
-If you have to log to disk, log to a path that's tightly permissioned and rotated.
+The file holds material that lets anyone with read access decrypt live traffic.
+If logging to disk is unavoidable, write to a tightly permissioned, rotated path.

 Related recipes